You can't control the world, but you can control how you see it

 Fighting to be who you want is important.
 Trying to be someone you are not can cause anxiety and low self-esteem and invite a continuous flow of negative thoughts.
 Avoid this by accepting yourself.

 Everyone is different and has had unique life experiences that have shaped beliefs and, in turn, attitude.
 This means it may be a little easier for some people to focus on the positive than for others.
 In any case, though, attitude can be worked on.

 We may bounce back and forth from negative to positive and back again.
-Working to be a more positive person takes practice.
+Working to be a more positive person takes practise.
 Try these steps.
 It’s an incremental process of small gains each day that will accumulate and create positive, affirming habits.
-The mind is like a muscle and it too needs exercise daily.
+The mind is like a muscle; it too needs exercise daily.